risk-first/website/docs/risks/Complexity-Risk/Complexity-Analogies.md

 The problem with this definition is that we are accepting features of our software as _essential_.

-Applying Risk-First, if you want to mitigate some [Feature Risk](/tags/Feature-Risk) then you have to pick up [Complexity Risk](/tags/Complexity-Risk) as a result.
+Applying Risk-First, if you want to mitigate some [Feature Fit Risk](/tags/Feature-Fit-Risk) then you have to pick up [Complexity Risk](/tags/Complexity-Risk) as a result.
 But, that's a _choice you get to make_.

 ![Mitigating Feature Risk](/img/generated/risks/complexity/feature-creep.svg)